Future of Computing with John Hennessy

 If machine learning offers us such strong advances in computing, how can we change our hardware design process to make machine learning more efficient?

 As machine learning training workloads eat up more resources in a data center, engineers are developing domain specific chips which are optimized for those machine learning workloads.
 The Tensor Processing Unit (TPU) from Google is one such example.
 John mentioned that chips could become even more specialized within the domain of machine learning.
-You could imagine a chip that is specifically designed for a LSTM machine learning model.
+You could imagine a chip that is specifically designed for an LSTM machine learning model.

 There are other domains where we could see specialized chips–drones, self-driving cars, wearable computers.
-In this episode, John describes his perspective on the future of computing, and offers some framework for how engineers can adapt to that future.
+In this episode, John describes his perspective on the future of computing and offers some framework for how engineers can adapt to that future.

 Transcript provided by We Edit Podcasts.
 Software Engineering Daily listeners can go to weeditpodcasts.com/sed to get 20% off the first two months of audio editing and transcription services.
 Thanks to We Edit Podcasts for partnering with SE Daily.
 Please click here to view this show’s transcript.